 Corner Fold

 A type of diagonal fold originating from the corner of a substrate, where two edges meet.
-The corner is pulled towards the center of the substrate, usually creating a triangular flap.
+The corner is pulled towards the center of the substrate, usually creating a triangular-shaped panel.

 Compound fold